 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
 Many furnaces tend to dry out the air during the heating process, bringing on irritation of the skin, eyes, nose, and mouth.
-If your furnace uses a humidifier to maintain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
+If your furnace uses a humidifier to maintain a comfortable level of humidity throughout the winter, your system needs regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t operate properly and you’ll be left with dry air inside your home.
 Talk to your HVAC service expert during your furnace tune-up about checking and cleaning your humidifier as well.
-In a lot of cases, your humidifier’s water source may need to be turned on, as it might be turned off during the summer when added humidity is unneeded.
-Making sure your humidifier is maintained right along with your heating system will increase your indoor comfort levels during the heating season.
+In a lot of cases, your humidifier’s water source may need to be turned on, as it can be turned off during the summer when added humidity is unneeded.
+Making sure your humidifier is maintained right along with your heating system will improve your indoor comfort levels during the heating season.

-You and your family deserve a safe, healthy, and comfortable home.
+You and your family deserve a healthy, safe and comfortable home.
 Learn how your HVAC system affects indoor comfort by reading through a number of other articles we have on our blog.
-If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at or schedule an appointment online.
+If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 925-364-5427 or schedule an appointment online.